The Lord is my Shepherd; there is nothing I shall want

 by Fr.
 Tommy Lane

-We see Jesus fulfilling this role as shepherd of the people in the Gospel today (Mark 6:30-34) as he took pity on the people since they were like sheep without a shepherd, so he decided to teach them.
+We see Jesus fulfilling this role as shepherd of the people in the Gospel today (Mark 6:30-34) as he took pity on the people since they were like sheep without a shepherd and he began to teach them.
 Like sheep without a shepherd means they lacked good leadership.
 Like sheep without a shepherd means they were in danger of wandering astray.
 But they knew that Jesus was different and, as we heard in the Gospel, the people hurried to where they knew Jesus would be.
-In some respects, we can see similarities between then and now, for example, disappointment with those in authority, but we can say, “At least we’ve got Jesus.”
+In some respects, we can see similarities between then and now, for example, in disappointment with those in authority, but we can say, “At least we’ve got Jesus.”
 When we have Jesus, we have everything, even if we have nothing else, because Jesus is everything.
-When we pass from this world, we will take nothing with us except our faith in Jesus and our love for his mother Mary, our prayers and good deeds.
+When we pass from this world, we will take nothing with us except our faith in Jesus and our love for his mother Mary, our prayers, and good deeds.
 When we have Jesus, we have everything, even if we have nothing else, because Jesus is everything.

 The beautiful and famous Psalm we prayed today, “The Lord is my shepherd” (Ps 23), was written many centuries before Jesus, but when we pray this Psalm it is natural for us to think of Jesus.